CSCfi/csc-user-guide/docs/data/Allas/using_allas/web_client.md

 # The web client – OpenStack Horizon Dashboard

 This chapter provides instructions for using Allas with the user-friendly _OpenStack Horizon Dashboard_.

 OpenStack documentation for managing buckets over the web interface: [https://docs.openstack.org/horizon/latest/user/manage-containers.html](https://docs.openstack.org/horizon/latest/user/manage-containers.html)

 The OpenStack dashboard has a small subset of object storage functionalities.
-The available operations are:
+The available operations:

 | Function |
 | :--- |